gloori/kubeflow-poc/README.md

 ## Using Kubeflow with `kind`

-### Instal `kind`
+### Install `kind`
 Follow [Quick Start](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
-This takes ~20 secs:
+Command below takes ~20 secs:
 ~~~sh
 brew install kind
 ~~~

 ### Create Cluster
-This will bootstrap a Kubernetes cluster using a pre-built node image:
+This will bootstrap a Kubernetes single-node cluster using a pre-built node image.
+Not sure one node is enough ...

 Sample output:
 ~~~